What are cell salts?

 Why Use Cell Salts?

-They are very gentle, easy to take (they melt under your tongue), affordable ($15 for 1000 tablets), and very effective for many common ailments.
+Cell salts are very gentle, easy to take (they melt under your tongue), affordable ($15 for 1000 tablets), and very effective for many common ailments.
 Like any healing method, they work great for some people and not so great for others.
-The good news is that trying cell salts is a pretty safe experiment as they are so dilute and gentle that side effects are not an issue.
+The good news is that trying cell salts is a pretty safe experiment, as they are so diluted and gentle that side effects are not an issue.

-Here are a few ways that I use cell salts for my own health:
+Here are five ways that I use cell salts for my own health: